lmammino/loige.co/astro/src/content/posts/2016-01-19_get-an-invitation-for-gitkraken/index.md

 tags:
   - git
   - github
+description: GitKraken is a new cross-platform graphical interface for Git currently in private beta.
+It has useful features like interactive commit graph visualization, easy branching/stashing, and GitHub integration.
+The post shares invites to try the private beta version of GitKraken.
 ---

 Axosoft is currently working on [GitKraken](http://www.gitkraken.com/) an innovative multi-platform graphical client for [git](/tag/git) which is already available for Windows, Linux and Mac OSX in **private beta** version.